dibyendumajumdar/programming/prioritization.md

 sat down with the customer and explained to them that the only way to get the product delivered within their constraints was to go with the simplest technology stack that we were all comfortable with.

-Of course managing changing requirements is also a key factor to delivering on time, but here I want to point out that there were other areas that often need to be managed as well.
+Of course managing changing requirements is also a key factor to delivering on time, but here I want to point out that there are other areas that often need to be managed as well.
 As programmers, we tend to have a natural inclination to learn new things, try out new approaches and take risks.
 But when we work on customer projects, we need to put aside our own preferences and understand what is necessary to get the project delivered.
 In particular, projects that are constrained in time and budget are not the right